 |Single cash payment through a service provider||10 January 2024||

 Cash or debit or credit card payments through certain payment service providers.
 A transaction charge usually applies.

 There are a number of ways to pay your LPT in instalments.
-You can select your preferred option when you submit your LPT Return by 10 November 2021.
-You can change your payment method at any point during 2022 by contacting Revenue.
+You can change your payment method at any point during 2024 by contacting Revenue.

 |Phased payment methods||Date payment starts||More details|